 Hollywood, as an industry, isn’t interested in doing what’s most creative.
 As a business model, their only true interest is to make a return on their investment.
 In other words, they’re interested in assuming as little risk as possible.

 And, unfortunately, many independent filmmakers try to do something new and exciting by veering off from the standard structure of storytelling.

 (This is why most indie films end up flopping miserably.)

 Hollywood understands that in order to sell more tickets at the box office, they need to create stories that engage their audiences with a juicy promise that is wondrously fulfilled at the end of the film.
 They ensure this by following a systematic structure for storytelling, swapping out characters, locations, and themes depending on the story, but keeping the skeleton the same.

 This isn’t just true for Hollywood.
 It’s true for the news, political campaigns, advertising, sales scripts, keynotes, church sermons, and every form of communication in between.

 In other words, from the moment we were born, we have been trained to consume stories in a very structured way (see the narrative arc below).

 We can’t take credit for creating the original narrative arc.
-Over the course of human history, people have found different ways to communicate what the different segments of a story are called.
-At rveal, we’ve developed our own definitions for each of those segments, as seen above.
+The narrative structure dates all the way back to Biblical times.
+And over the course of human history, people have found different ways to communicate what the different segments of a story are called.
+At Rveal, we’ve developed our own definitions for each of those segments, as seen above.

 The structure goes something like this: